VinayakFia/Obsidian/COMP4920/Assignment 1.md

 ## Draft 1

 **Expound Kantian ethics**
-Kantian ethics is a deontological ethical theory.
-Deontoligic
+Kantian ethics is a deontological ethical theory. a theory that judges the morality of an action not through its consequences, but the